garretgonzales/garretgonzales/README.md

-## Hello,
-## My name is Garret Gonzales
-# I'm a Web Developer living in Austin, Texas
+## Hello, My name is Garret Gonzales and I'm Web Developer living in Austin, Texas
 ***